learn-co-curriculum/cssi-8.1-appengine-api/README.md

 2. Setup an "API call" - going to get the data
 3. Deciding what to do when you get the data back

 Sometimes, APIs are well documented and we can follow the instructions easily.
 Other times, they're not so well documented and we'll have to play around a bit more.
-For the most part, the APIs we use will give us back JSON objects that we can parse and get data from which can look like this.
+For the most part, the APIs we use will give us back JSON objects that we can parse and get data from.
+JSON objects can look like this.

 ```javascript
 "students":[